 The Company granted 37,677 units, 8,921 units and 6,546 units of performance-based restricted stock in 2023, 2022 and 2021, respectively, to certain employees of the Company.
 These restricted stock units were granted with a fair value equal to the market price of the Company's common stock on the grant date, certain of which were adjusted for the estimated fair value of the market condition included in the award.
 These performance-based restricted stock units may vest three years from the date of grant, generally subject to the holder's continued employment, and have time- and performance-based vesting conditions which provide for potential payouts of the target award amount between zero percent and two hundred percent, based on the Company's three-year achievement as compared to the specified target performance conditions.
-Certain of the performance-based restricted stock units also include provisions for a potential modifier (upward or downward) based on the Company's cumulative three-year common stock total shareholder return performance relative to that of a pre-established peer group.
-These awards contain provisions for full or partial vesting if holder retires during the performance-based restricted stock unit using a Monte-Carlo simulation pricing method.
-The risk-free interest rate is based on the estimated of each performance-based restricted stock unit using a Monte-Carlo simulation pricing method.
-The risk-free interest rate is based on the estimated volatility based principally on the historical volatility of the Company's share price, as well as the correlation of the Company's share price as compared to that of the pre-established peer group.
+Certain of the performance-based restricted stock units also include provisions for a potential modifier (upward or downward) based on the Company's cumulative three-year common stock total shareholder return performance relative to that of a preestablished peer group.
+These awards contain provisions for full or partial vesting if holder retires during the performance period, after achieving specified service and age requirements.
+For the awards with a market condition, Management estimated the fair value of each performance-based restricted stock unit using a Monte-Carlo simulation pricing method.
+The risk-free interest rate is based on the estimated expected life and is estimated based on U.S. Treasury Bond rates as of the grant date.
+The Monte-Carlo simulation also includes assumptions for expected volatility based principally on the historical volatility of the Company's share price, as well as the correlation of the Company's share price as compared to that of the pre-established peer group.
 The Company recorded total non-cash equity-based compensation expense of \$12.8 million, \$3.4 million and \$1.4 million in 2023, 2022 and 2021, respectively, related to these performance-based restricted stock units.
-As of December 31, 2023, there was \$24.2 million of total estimated unrecognized compensation cost based on current attainment projections related
+As of December 31, 2023, there was \$24.2 million of total estimated unrecognized compensation cost based on current attainment projections related to these performance-based restricted stock units.